FreeFileSync Open Source File Synchronization

 External Applications

-When you double-click on one of the rows on the main dialog, FreeFileSync opens the operating system's file browser by default:
+By default, when you double-click a row in the main dialog, FreeFileSync opens the operating system's file browser:

-To customize this behavior, or integrate other external applications into FreeFileSync, navigate to Menu → Tools → Options → Customize context menu and add or replace a command.
+To customize this behavior or integrate other external applications into FreeFileSync, go to Menu → Tools → Options → Customize context menu and add or replace a command.

-All entries can be accessed quickly by pressing the associated numeric keys 0–9 or via the context menu that is shown after a right mouse click.
+You can quickly access all entries by pressing the corresponding numeric keys 0–9 or through the context menu (right-click).
 The first entry can also be executed by double-clicking on an item.

 Macro Description